rcoh/rcoh-dot-me-v2/content/posts/verifiable-voting-primer.md

 [^triple]: Rivest, 2006: The system involves 3 identical ballots.
 Voters vote twice for the candidate they want and once for the candidates that they don't want.
 The resulting vote totals are offset by the number of total voters, so the original vote totals can be discovered with simple counting.
 Besides being impractical in practice, it also doesn't fully protect from vote buying.
 [Full Paper](https://people.csail.mit.edu/rivest/Rivest-TheThreeBallotVotingSystem.pdf)

 [^realelection]: Pret a Voter was used in the state of Victoria, Australia which uses Ranked-Choice voting.
 [Paper describing how Pret a Voter was applied in practice.](https://arxiv.org/pdf/1404.6822.pdf).
-[Follow up paper describing results](http://epubs.surrey.ac.uk/809386/1/vVote.pdf)
+[Follow up paper describing results](http://epubs.surrey.ac.uk/809386/1/vVote.pdf).
+Scantegrity was used in two elections in Maryland.
+Scantegrity is a "front-end" for verifiable voting (like the tear apart ballot in Pret a Voter).
+It is used in combination with a backend like Mixnets to actually count the votes.

 [^microsoft]: [Verifiable Secret Ballot Elections, Josh Daniel Cohen Benaloh, 1996](https://www.microsoft.com/en-us/research/wp-content/uploads/1987/01/thesis.pdf) [SDK Spec](https://github.com/microsoft/ElectionGuard-SDK-Specification)